carternorton11/SomaticLike-ML/README.md

 ### Model Training
 I selected 521 blood and 521 semen samples as a training set.
 Recursive feature elimination using a logistic regression model selected the 250 most informative regions between the two sample groups.
-I then used Sample data at selected features to train a Random Forest, Logistic Regression, SVM, KNN, Neural Network, and GBC models.
+I then used training set data at selected features to train a Random Forest, Logistic Regression, SVM, KNN, Neural Network, and GBC models.

 ### Model Validation
 I selected 100 normal sperm samples and 100 contaminated sperm samples as a validation set. sensitivity and specificity values were generated using all 6 machine learning models.
 Hyperparameters, including thresholds and model size, were tuned using these data.